 Is ABA covered by insurance?

 Many types of private health insurance are required to cover ABA services but it depends on what kind of insurance you have and what your plan specifics are.
-We have staff that specialize in verifying these benefits for all FAC parents, so fill out an enrollment form (link to it) and we can get started.
+We have staff that specialize in verifying these benefits for all FAC parents, so fill out an enrollment form and we can get started.

 What does an ABA program entail?